2022 E&C Hotline Benchmark Report Insights: Gorillas in Our Midst

 Selective Attention

 Selective attention refers to the human inability to focus on more than one thing at a given time.
-When a certain stimulus consumes an individual’s attention, it often becomes nearly impossible to see anything else.
+When a certain stimulus consumes an individual's attention, it often becomes nearly impossible to see anything else.
 In a famous psychological study, subjects were asked to count the number of times a group of people in a video passed a basketball, then were asked what they had seen.
 Strangely, an extremely low percentage (as low as 8% in some tests performed) noticed the woman dressed in a gorilla suit walking through the scene.

 In the course of our review of the past four years of Environment, Health & Safety (EHS) concerns, an interesting pattern emerged between EHS and Privacy reports after the pandemic began.
+Take a look.

 Heeding Headlines

 In mid-2019, several large-scale data breaches were in the headlines (American Medical Collection Association, Capital One, Equifax settlement), and we saw a corresponding rise in Privacy/Infosec reports starting around this time, a category that had remained relatively stable over the previous years analyzed.
 However, this rise was halted as COVID-19 consumed the headlines and shifted focus and concern toward the pandemic and its unknown associated risks.
+As protocols started to take effect and employees began to live on Zoom in a WFH environment in Q2 2020, we saw two new huge data breaches — 267 million Facebook profiles popping up on the Dark Web and cyber attackers breaching Zoom for more than 500,000 users' credentials — thrust data privacy back into the collective consciousness.

 Utilizing Gorillas